dinfio/dinfio/README.md

 If you would install Dinfio from pre-compiled binary rather than build from the source code, you can download it from Dinfio homepage: [https://dinfio.org](https://dinfio.org/#download).
 The page provides step by step guide how to download and install Dinfio on your machine.

+## Building Dima

+Dima is a module manager for Dinfio.
+You can install and uninstall modules using Dima.
+If you want to build Dima, please see [src/dima/README.md](src/dima/README.md).

 ## Contributing

 Contributing to Dinfio is much welcomed and encouraged.
 You can contribute to Dinfio by become: